udveg/Projects/Projects/Timeseries/SARIMAX.md

 The dataset included customer feedback and various related variables from the health industry over several years.
 The goal of this exploration was to understand the trends and patterns in the NPS data, identify any seasonality, and select relevant variables for the forecasting model.

 **Variable Selection with Correlation Analysis**:
-   - The correlation between NPS (`ltr` - target variable) and other variables such as service usage, customer complaints, and demographic factors was analyzed.
+   - The correlation between NPS (`ltr` Likelihood to Recommend - target variable) and other variables such as service usage, customer complaints, and demographic factors was analyzed.
    - This step was crucial in identifying potential exogenous variables that could be included in the SARIMAX model to improve forecasting accuracy.
 ```
 ##target variable